dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-17-tutorial-geonames.md

 The following code defines the `query_geonames` function which is designed to send a request to the GeoNames API using a given place name.
 It processes the API's JSON response and extracts relevant information such as latitude, longitude, GeoNames ID, feature class, feature code, and filtered alternate names.
 The function includes logic to filter out irrelevant alternate names, such as URLs, airport codes (IATA, ICAO, FAAC), postal codes, Wikidata IDs, and short, all-caps codes.

-Remember to replace `GeoNames_username` with your actual GeoNames username.
+Remember to replace `yourGeonamesUsername` with your actual GeoNames username.

 This function constructs the API request, sends it, and then parses the JSON response to extract and return the desired geographic data and a semicolon-separated string of filtered alternate names.
 Error handling for requests exceptions is also included.